Who is Tilt for?

 Who Develops Tilt?

-Our mission is to build a platform for cloud-native development.
+Our mission is to build great cloud-native development tools for every developer.

 Where can I chat with the team?

 We have a weekly rotation so that there’s always a Tilt developer active in the channel during NYC business hours (10am-5pm Monday through Friday).

 How do I file an issue?

 You can file an issue in our GitHub repo.